SDGGiesbrecht/SDGCommandLine/README.md

   - Automatic `•language` option to run in a specific language only once.
 - Versioning tools
   - Automatic `version` subcommand
-  - Automatic `•use‐version` option to attempt to download and temporarily use a specific version instead of the one which is installed.
-(Swift packages only)
+  - Automatic `•use‐version` option to attempt to download and temporarily use a specific version instead of the one which is installed (only for public Swift packages).

 (For a list of related projecs, see [here](Documentation/Related%20Projects.md).) <!--Skip in Jazzy-->